Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 ### Manually define components using base directories

-The `component_base_dirs` option allows you to define a list of directories, and all subdirectories *within* those directories will then be used a components.
+The `component_base_dirs` option allows you to define a list of directories, and all subdirectories *within* those directories will then be used as components.
 Let's try this on the example project:

     component_base_dirs:
       - "my-component"